prominence-eosc/docs/storage.md

 ![Stage-in & stage-out of data](prominence-storage-cloud.png)

 ## POSIX-like access to data
 It is possible for jobs to access data in a POSIX-like way, i.e. like a filesystem.
-Users can specify the mountpoint to be used inside the container.
+Users can specify the mount point to be used inside the container.

+**Note:** When using the Singularity container runtime it is best to always use an existing directory in the container image as the mount point, for example `/mnt`.
+{: .notice--warning}

 ### B2DROP
 In order to mount your B2DROP storage in jobs firstly an app username and password needs to be created.
 This can be done by going to [https://b2drop.eudat.eu/settings/user/security](https://b2drop.eudat.eu/settings/user/security) and clicking *Create new app password*.